ATXCodeCook/DataWranglingProject/README.md

     * changed the isinstance(v, unicode) to a encoding = 'utf-8' parameter in the codec.open and
     * modified some of the previous codes imports and flow to accomadate a script call versus a function call.

-    After completing these steps, code **no longer able to run in Python 2.7**.
+    After completing these steps, the code **no longer is able to run in Python 2.7**.
 The code does run in Python 3 and the timing have improved significantly.

 The remaining items below are from initial completion.